-- Eat!
+Eat!
 This bread is awesome when fresh and warm.

   I keep one loaf on the counter and one in the fridge, wrapped in foil, for toasted bread stuff.
 If your family eats a lot of bread don’t put a loaf in the fridge, as it dries the bread out.
 You can freeze homemade bread, but I think it ruins the taste.

   NOTES & TIPS:

   - I never preheat my oven, although most bakers would faint to hear me say that.
 I just hate wasting the energy.
 This one is your call.
 Preheat, don’t preheat, it’s up to you.
 My bread turns out fine without preheating so…

   - One step I’m always forgetting is to grease my bread pans.
 This is a problem because bread is nicer, and easier to cut when cooled on a rack.
-Make sure you grease your bread pans!
+Make sure you grease and then lightlly flour your bread pans!

   - The crust of this bread will be slightly crusty.
 If you want a soft crust, glaze the bread loaf top with a little organic milk or butter before putting it in the oven to bake.
 You can also sprinkle the top (before baking and after glazing) with some light grains, like wheat germ for a grainy crust.